 Pairing the best one-page website hosting and design templates can lead to a beautiful, high-conversion, mobile-friendly look for your online brand — but how do you know where to start?

 To understand website navigation, all you have to do is step outside.
-Traditionally, most sites resemble a tree: a centralized homepage stands as the trunk, with separate pages for a blog, contacts, store, and information about the team spreading out from there like branches.
+Traditionally, most sites resemble a tree: a centralized homepage stands as the trunk, with separate pages for a blog, contacts, online store, and information about the team spreading out from there like branches.

-Whether you’re looking to implement this look through a website builder, WordPress, or any other design platform, you’ll first need to start with a web hosting plan that offers free templates.
+Whether you’re looking to implement this look through a website builder, WordPress, or any other web design platform, you’ll first need to start with a web hosting plan with free templates.
 We’ve created this list of the most affordable, reliable, and easy-to-use hosting services that will help you get started.
 Even better, they connect you to a world of free themes via built-in website builders or simplified WordPress environments.

-- Unlimited everything, from bandwidth to databases
+- Unlimited everything, from storage to databases

-- FREE site builder & WordPress performance upgrades
+- FREE site builder & WP performance upgrades

 - FREE daily or weekly backups

-- SSH access & SSL certificates
+- SSH access & unlimited FREE SSL certificates

 - Get started on Hostinger now.